Please send me information about this trip

 6-Day Peru Culinary Adventure On The Way to Machu Picchu

 This trip has amazing food!
-It's entirely possible that Machu Picchu will be a side show!
-But we'll let you decide!
+Is food the new Machu Picchu?
+We'll let you decide!

-Day 2 Nov 13: Coffee / Cusco Outskirts / Peruvian Cooking Class
+Day 2: Coffee / San Pedro Market / Peruvian Cooking Class

-Free morning in Cusco.
+Free morning in Cusco depending on your departure time.
 Visit coffee shops, museums, ruins and restaurants of your choice or just sit in the plaza and observe the people.
-Our service concludes at the Cusco airport where you will catch your flight to Lima.
+Ask hotel reception to arrange taxi for your transfer to Cusco airport where you will catch your flight to Lima.

-(option to extend 1 day in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)
+(option to extend 1 or more days in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)

 Frequently Asked Questions

-What are the benefits of traveling with a renowned gastronomic expert?
+What are the benefits of traveling with a local expert?

-Vriginia Miller brings the foodie experience alive with her passion and enthusiasm for sampling new dishes and exploring culture through the culinary arts.
-Traveling with an expert can enhance the depth of your experience as well as elevate your understanding of the diversity of local ingredients.
+Our local guides bring Peru gastronomy to life with their knowledge of indigenous ingredients, their enthusiasm for sampling native dishes and their genuine interest in sharing Peru's world-class cuisine.
+Traveling with our guide enhances the depth of your experience and elevates your understanding of the diversity of local ingredients.
 High - altitude Andean cuisine is most noted for fusion of ingredients from coastal / sea level to Amazon / rainforests settings.